input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 3. [Checkpointing](https://github.com/mlabs-haskell/trustless-sidechain/blob/master/docs/Specification.md#7-checkpointing)

-In all three cases, the same code for the committee certificate verifications is hardcoded inside each of those systems i.e., each of those systems have hardcoded logic to verify that enough of the current committee onchain has signed a message.
+In all three cases, the same code for the committee certificate verifications is duplicated inside each of those systems i.e., each of those systems have duplicated logic to verify that enough of the current committee onchain has signed a message.
 To this end, each of these systems are: